 BricsCAD includes the most common dimensioning tools, Linear and Aligned, in the Quad.
 You can access the entire set of familiar dimensions from other locations including the Command line.
 And, of course, you can add them to the Quad.

-The process to create a table in BricsCAD is similar to AutoCAD LT.
+The process to create a table in BricsCAD is similar to AutoCAD LT®.
 The Insert Table dialog box offers the most popular table creation options.
-It includes the ability to import data from CSV and XML files.
+It includes the ability to import data from CSV, XML and XLS files.

 Defining Styles in the Drawing Explorer